USEPA/BMDS/docs/source/index.md

 **pybmds** is a Python package for executing U.S. EPA's Benchmark Dose Modeling Software (BMDS) in a scripting environment.
 The package includes dose-response models for multiple types of dose-response data, including dichotomous, continuous, nested dichotomous, and cancer (including multitumor modeling).

-**BMDS Desktop** is an application for running dose-response modeling using a Graphical User Interface (GUI) on a local system, if running BMDS Online is not technically possible of feasible.
-The **bmds-ui** Python package installs BMDS Desktop; it can also be used to deploy an application online, such as the U.S. EPA's [BMDS Online](https://bmdsonline.epa.gov) deployment.
+**BMDS Desktop** is an application for running dose-response modeling using a Graphical User Interface (GUI) on a local system, if running BMDS Online is not technically possible or feasible.
+The **bmds-ui** Python package installs BMDS Desktop; it can also be used to deploy the application online, such as the U.S. EPA's [BMDS Online](https://bmdsonline.epa.gov).

 **Highlights:**